-Everywhere you look in the media today, we read that schools are working on how to integrate technology in the classroom.
+Everywhere you look in the media today, we read that schools are working on how to integrate technology into the classroom.
 Recently, there have been many articles in professional education journals that are focused on teaching “screenagers.”
 We are now teaching the Igeneration.
-The I represents digital technology (iphones, ipad, itouch) and the highly individualized activities and immediate response that these technologies make possible.
-The face of education as we know it is changing and at Rashi we are keeping pace with best practice by training our teachers to teach with twenty first century tools and skills.
+The I represents digital technology (iPhones, iPad, iTouch) and the highly individualized activities and immediate response that these technologies make possible.
+The face of education as we know it is changing and at Rashi, we are keeping pace with best practice by training our teachers to teach with twenty-first-century tools and skills.

 Last year, we set professional goals in technology for all our faculty, and within the first year, our teachers met the initial goals.
 Currently, teachers are working on the next set of challenges which are more complex and technical as they require a deeper understanding of how to create and modify content using ActivBoards.

-This year we added a complimentary tool to the ActivBoards, the learning response systems (affectionately called LARRYs).
+This year we added a complementary tool to the ActivBoards, the learning response systems (affectionately called LARRYs).
 With these devices, teachers are able to ask both planned and unplanned questions for in-the-moment assessment and receive instantaneous feedback – which we refer to as dip-sticking.
-It provides real time data for making moment-to-moment decisions about how to progress with a lesson.
+It provides real-time data for making moment-to-moment decisions about how to progress with a lesson.

 Do I continue to more advanced content or do I need to review some more and provide additional guided practice?
 The ability to make these immediate decisions helps to differentiate instruction and wouldn’t be possible without this technology.